 Use synonyms

-can reduce traffic congestion and housing demand in urban areas.
-To illustrate, when companies move to suburban or rural regions, fewer
+can reduce traffic congestion and pressure on housing in urban areas.
+To illustrate, if companies operate in suburban or regional zones, fewer employees need to commute into crowded city centres each day.

 For instance